tohidur/CS/c1-r/3_ds/5_hasing/README.md

 It's difficult to come up with proper c1 and c2 and m values.
 So people doesn't usually go with this quadratic probing.

 It solves Primary Clustering problem but no Secondary clustering problem.
+Number of probe sequence are - m.

+#### Double Hashing
+`h'(k) = (h1(k) + i * h2(k)) mod m`

+Probe sequence possible - m ^ 2.
+h1(k) would give you m sequence and h2(k) would give you m sequence.

+Now you need to be sure that if you going to probe m times then all m slots needs to be covered.

+You can do that if make sure that h2(k) and m are relatively prime.
+There are two ways you can do it.
+- Make sure h2(k) will always give odd number and m = 2^k.
+- m would always be a prime number and h2(k) value would be < m